 In our school, we value each child as an individual and believe that every child can succeed in the right environment.
 We strive to meet the needs of all of our children and meet all statutory requirements related to matters of inclusion.

 Governors

-Our governor for Inclusion and SEND is .
-They meet regularly with the Headteacher and SENDCo to discuss and review inclusion strategy and the progress of identified groups.
+Our governor for Inclusion and SEND is Gemma Potter.
+This Governor meets regularly with the Headteacher and SENDCo to discuss and review inclusion strategy and the progress of identified groups.